 - Will the study help me now?

 Western Nephrology is actively involved in clinical research in chronic kidney disease and end stage renal disease.
 In the past 5 years we have participated in approximately 50 clinical trials.
-Our staff of dedicated research nurses and our physicians view this as an important opportunity to bring the most advanced care to our patients.
+Our staff of dedicated research coordinators, assistants and our physicians view this as an important opportunity to bring the most advanced care to our patients.
 If you would like information on ongoing trials please speak to your physician.